status-im/nimbus-eth2/docs/the_nimbus_book/src/quick-start.md

     ./run-prater-beacon-node.sh --web3-url=http://127.0.0.1:8551 --jwt-secret=/tmp/jwtsecret
     ```

+!!! tip
+    To see a list of the command line options available to you, with descriptions, see the [options](./options.md) page.

 Once the beacon node starts, you'll see it logging information to the console, like so:

 ```sh